161chihuahuas/dusk/whitepaper.md

 I was doing regular workshops on counter-surveillance tactics and digital privacy.
 The majority of this workshop included collaboratively defining a threat model, both digitally and physically.
 There are a lot of ways to do this exercise, but I'm going to use the basic structure from my workshop to explain dusk's threat model.
 Hopefully it will also be helpful in defining your own before using dusk.

-I have designed dusk's threat model around a particular type of journalist that exists at a contradictory intersection of being vital to the success of more established "traditional" media while those same organizations turn away from offering them support when they are targeted by the state.
+I have designed dusk's threat model around a particular type of movement journalism that exists at a contradictory intersection of being vital to the success of more established "traditional" media while those same organizations turn away from offering them support when they are targeted by the state.

 Independent journalists that are openly aligned with social movements are targeted by the state *because* of their vital role in spreading information *and* because of this lack of support from organizations that can - and should - protect them.
 So, I spoke with an antifascist independent journalist.